 You are here

-The deadline for abstract submission is Friday, April 14, 2017.
-For consistency in the abstract book, follow the format described below and use this Microsoft Word template; however, abstracts are submitted in PDF format.
-Register and submit abstracts.
+For consistency in the abstract book, follow the format below and use the Microsoft Word template.

 - use the supplied template, double click in each location and enter your information;

 - do not change the formatting on the template;